nhsengland/it-standards/security/guidance-for-using-open-internet-tools.md

 stage: 5.
 Live
 reviewDate: 2022-07-30
 created: 2021-06-30 17:49:16
-lastUpdated: 2021-09-30 11:32:23
+lastUpdated: 2022-06-24 10:52:06
 ---

-Please note that this guidance is based on [that of the Ministry of Justice](https://ministryofjustice.github.io/security-guidance/guidance-for-using-open-internet-tools) and adapted for use at NHSEI.
+Please note that this guidance is based on [that of the Ministry of Justice](https://ministryofjustice.github.io/security-guidance/guidance-for-using-open-internet-tools) and adapted for use at NHS England.

 **This information applies to all staff, seconded, embedded, and contractor users who work with and for NHS England and NHS Improvement.**